MichaelCade/90DaysOfDevOps/Days/day18.md

 Not specifically related to what we have just done with SSH above but I wanted to include this as this is again another task that you might find a little daunting but it really should not be.

-We have our Linux playground VM and at this stage, we want to add an apache webserver to our VM so that we can host a simple website from it that serves out to my home network.
+We have our Linux playground VM and at this stage, we want to add an apache webserver to our VM so that we can host a simple website from it that serves my home network.
 Note that this web page will not be accessible from the internet, this can be done but it will not be covered here.

 You might also see this referred to as a LAMP stack.